garrison0/philterms/posts/mental-representation.md

 * you, in your state of belief, relate to a mental representation
 * the mental representation's [content](/posts/mental-content/) is that *the earth is flat*.

-Your belief that 'the earth is flat' is *about* the earth because you're in relation to a mental representation whose content is that *the earth is flat*.
-A representationalist thinks that the belief's intentionality is a side effect of having a mental representation with the content of the belief.
+Your belief that 'the earth is flat' is *about* the earth because you're in relation to a mental representation whose content is *the earth is flat*.
+A representationalist thinks that your belief's intentionality is a side effect of you having a mental representation with the same content as your belief.

 ### 2. How do you *imagine?*